itsToggle/plex_debrid/README.md

 >  4. give your remote a name (e.g. 'your-remote')
 >  5. choose '47) realdebrid' as your remote type
 >  6. follow the rest of the prompted instructions, choose 'no advaced configuration'
->  7. You can mount your newly created remote by running the command 'rclone cmount your-remote: X: --dir-cache-time 10s --vfs-cache-mode full' (replace 'your-remote' with your remote name, replace X with a drive letter of your choice e.g 'X','Y','Z',...)
+>  7. You can mount your newly created remote by running the command 'rclone cmount your-remote: X: --dir-cache-time 10s' (replace 'your-remote' with your remote name, replace 'X' with a drive letter of your choice or replace 'X:' with a destination folder)
 >  8. If you are running my rclone fork on Linux, replace "cmount" with "mount" in the command above.
 >  9. You've successfuly created a virtual drive of your debrid service!
 >
->  *You can run rclone as a background service by adding the mounting tag '--no-console' (Windows) or '--deamon' (Linux, Mac, etc)*
+>  *You can run rclone as a background service by adding the mounting tag '--no-console' (Windows) or '--deamon' (Linux, Mac, etc).*
 >
 >  **Mounting with official rclone software (WebDav)**
 >